A rhizomatous perennial fern, with fronds to about 40 cm tall.

-The fronds grow to about 40 cm tall, are considered compound-pinnate, being divided into 2 or 3 (frond sections made up of segments).
-The segments (pinnules/leaflets) are to 13 mm long, pale to dark green long and to r mm wide, roughly elliptic to asymmetrical in shape.
+Adiantum spp. can present with a variety of frond-appearances.
+In this species, the fronds grow to about 40 cm tall, are considered compound-pinnate, being divided into 2 or 3 frond sections, made up of segments.
+The segments (pinnules/leaflets) are to 13 mm long and about 6 mm wide, pale to dark green, roughly elliptic to asymmetrical in shape.
 Terminal growth can have stiff black or brown hairs.

 Spores are produced in sporangia, which are housed in a sorus (plural sori).
 The sori are produced on the underside of frond segments and follow the segment edges, round to kidney-shaped.
 There can be up to 8 sori per segment.

-Scale can be a problem and Maidenhair aphids.
+Scale can be a problem as well as Maidenhair aphids.

 Propagation is from plant division or by spores.

-Not likely to be affected by fires.
+Not likely to be affected by fires, given its habitat.
 Fire response unknown.

 Adiantum is a genus of around 200 species – cosmopolitan in distribution.
 Australia reportedly has around 8 species, found in all states and territories.
 NSW currently has 7 species.

 Adiantum – from the Greek adianton (ἀδίαντον) meaning “not wetting” or “un-wet-table, referring to the fronds’ ability to shed water without becoming wet, likely due to the waxy surface of the segments.

 diaphanum – from the Greek diaphanes (διαφάνεs), meaning “transparent” or “filmy”, which assumingly pertains to the fronds when held against the light.